kiranbhusalusha-bit/study-buddies/docs/code-of-conduct.md

 To successfully and appropriately finish the Study Buddies project, we shall collaborate as a polite and efficient team.

 ## Communication
-- Primary mean of communication:
+- Primary mean of communication: Whatsapp
-- Response time:
+- Response time: It is expected of team members to respond within 24 hours.
   Respectful communication will be maintained.
 No personal attacks or foul language.

 ## Meetings
-- We'll meet once a week, for example, and send out updates in between.
+- We'll meet once a week and send out updates in between.
 - Members are required to notify the group in advance if they will be absent.
 - Notes from meetings will be taken and stored in the repository.

 ## Contribution and Deadlines
-- The team will distribute the work equitably.Every sprint, each member is required to make at least one significant GitHub commit.
+- The team will distribute the work equitably.
+- Every sprint, each member is required to make at least one significant GitHub commit.
 - The GitHub Kanban board will be used to manage tasks and provide frequent updates.
 - Memebers will finish assignments by the specified date or inform one another if they require any assistance.